giordebug/verbamanent/docs/source/models/tacotron1-2.md

 # 🌮 Tacotron 1 and 2

-Tacotron is one of the first successful DL-based text-to-mel models and opened up the whole TTS field for more DL research.
+Tacotron is one of the first successful DL-based text-to-mel models and opened up the whole tts field for more DL research.

 Tacotron mainly is an encoder-decoder model with attention.